Professor - Digital Humanities methods; Digital media for exploring & representing Archaeology and History; Computational Creativity

 |Office:||406 Paterson Hall|

-He has recently published ‘The Historian’s Macroscope‘, a handbook to big data in digital history, for undergraduates written with Ian Milligian (Waterloo) and Scott Weingart (Carnegie Mellon).
-The open access version of the book, along with supplementary materials, may be viewed at http://themacroscope.org.
+He wrote ‘The Historian’s Macroscope‘, a handbook to big data in digital history, for undergraduates with Ian Milligian (Waterloo) and Scott Weingart (Carnegie Mellon).
+The Second Edition was published in 2022 with Kim Martin (Guelph) as a new author.
+The open access version of the first edition, along with supplementary materials, may be viewed at http://themacroscope.org.
+The volume has been translated into standard Chinese.

 Research & Supervision Interests